 The main compartment of the greenhouse will be 24 m long and 5.5 m wide.
 It will be dedicated to research on production systems adapted to rooftop farming in NWE.
 The greenhouse is designed to carry out experiments on the vegetables traditionally grown in the region and on plants producing medicinal molecules.
-This includes leafy greens (lettuce, chard, leek, etc.), herbs (basil, coriander, mint, etc.), fruit vegetables (tomato, pepper, eggplant, etc.) and medicinal plants such as hemp or euphorbia.
+This includes leafy greens (lettuce, chard, leek, etc.), herbs (basil, coriander, mint, etc.), fruit vegetables (tomato, pepper, eggplant, etc.) and medicinal plants.

 The objective of the greenhouse influences its design in two ways.
 Firstly, the greenhouse needs to produce a climate adapted to all these species all year long (cool in summer to grow leafy greens, hot and luminous in winter to grow fruit vegetables).
 Secondly, the climate (temperature, light) should be the same in all parts of the greenhouse to comply with the requirements of research.

 The needs for modularity, accuracy, and an even climate control in this research greenhouse will result in devices that are generally not required in a production greenhouse.
 The greenhouse will be coated in double glazing for efficient insulation, equipped with energy screens, heating systems, cooling systems (fog) and artificial lighting.